 Yet, Ibogaine is not the only active alkaloid in the root bark of the Tabernanthe Iboga shrub.
-Iboga contains dozens of alkaloids and preliminary research suggests that most of them can enhance its medicinal benefits.
+Iboga contains dozens of alkaloids, and preliminary research suggests that most can enhance its medicinal benefits.

 For example, researchers have found that other alkaloids such as tabernanthine (13-methoxy ibogamine), ibogamine, and coronaridine also modify the dopamine levels in the brain and enhance potent effects against addiction and withdrawal on their own (10).

-In fact, one of the forms of Ibogamine was even more potent than Ibogaine in inducing abstinence in rats addicted to cocaine and morphine.
-This means that the benefits of ibogaine will be potentiated when used in conjunction with the rest of the alkaloids.
+In fact, one of the alkaloids called Ibogamine was even more potent than Ibogaine in inducing abstinence in rats addicted to cocaine and morphine.
+This means that the benefits of Ibogaine will be potentiated when used in conjunction with the rest of the alkaloids.

 Depression and Mental Health Conditions

-Keep in mind that taking Iboga still brings the potency and effects of Ibogaine, Thus, we recommend Iboga as a more effective option in attenuating the symptoms of drug craving/withdrawal, and treating mental health conditions.
+Iboga and its alkaloids are already a natural perfect recipe for healing.
+Keep in mind that taking Iboga still brings the potency and effects of Ibogaine along with everything else.
+The science also clearly shows that the inclusion of the other alkaloids makes it the more effective option in attenuating the symptoms of drug craving/withdrawal and treating mental health conditions.

 Ibogaine & Noribogaine

-Ibogaine and its main metabolite called Noribogaine have inhibitory effects on ion channels in the heart which regulate the electrical system of the cardiac muscle and the cardiac rhythm (13).
+Ibogaine and its primary metabolite, Noribogaine, have inhibitory effects on ion channels in the heart, which regulate the electrical system of the cardiac muscle and the cardiac rhythm (13).
 The duration of these effects depends on the half-life of Noribogaine, which is 28-49 hours (14).

-Since the neutralization of Noribogaine occurs mostly in the liver, medications or diseases that block the liver metabolism can slow down the process and prolong the effect of the alkaloid on the heart.
+Since the neutralization of Noribogaine occurs mainly in the liver, medications or diseases that block the liver metabolism can slow down the process and prolong the effect of the alkaloid on the heart.

-What is more, there are some contraindicated medications that should be reviewed by an experienced team.
-They either block the liver enzymes, block the ion channels in the heart, or block both which makes these drug-drug interactions potentially dangerous.
+There are also some contraindicated medications that should be reviewed by an experienced team.
+This is because they either block the liver enzymes, ion channels in the heart, or both, which makes these drug-drug interactions potentially dangerous.

-Therefore, both Iboga and Ibogaine should be used only with a medical team or trained Iboga Providers, and after undergoing complete medical examination by an experienced physician.
+Therefore, both Iboga and Ibogaine should be used only with a medical team or trained Iboga Providers, after undergoing a complete medical examination by an experienced physician.

 Iboga Root Bark and Iboga TA are much safer

-Nevertheless, using Iboga Root Bark or TA extract is widely considered as much safer than Ibogaine alone, since Noribogaine is the most dangerous metabolite.
+Nevertheless, using Iboga Root Bark or TA extract is widely considered much safer than Ibogaine alone since Noribogaine is the most dangerous metabolite.

-That’s because the addition of alkaloids such as tabernanthine (13-methoxy ibogamine), ibogamine, and coronaridine enhances the effects of Iboga and reduces the need for higher Ibogaine doses.
+That’s because keeping the alkaloids such as tabernanthine (13-methoxy ibogamine), ibogamine, and coronaridine enhances the effects of Iboga and reduces the need for higher Ibogaine doses.

 Lower doses of Ibogaine in the system also carry lower risks of side effects.
-In our experience, weight-based dosing of Ibogaine which is common in most treatment centers is also not the most optimal approach.
+However, in our experience, weight-based dosing of Ibogaine which is common in most treatment centers is also not the most optimal approach.

-That’s because we have observed that tolerance and safety towards Iboga and Ibogaine are not related to bodyweight alone.
+We have observed that tolerance and safety towards Iboga and Ibogaine are not related to body weight alone.

-Instead, we recommend using progressive increments based on the physiological and psychological responses of each individual.
+Instead, we recommend dosing in progressive increments based on each individual’s physiological and psychological responses.